Satya Rhodes-Conway: Response to George Floyd protests

 On June 3, Rhodes-Conway released a password-protected video, intended only for consumption by Madison Police Department members; however, the video was leaked to the public.
 In the video, Rhodes-Conway stated "You must be exhausted.
 I know I am, and you're facing a much more difficult situation than I am.
 It must be absolutely infuriating to stand in heavy gear outside while listening to people constantly insult your chosen profession...
 You are not what the protesters say you are.
 I know that...
-I was so focused on the task of addressing the concerns of our community that I didn’t remember that you need and deserve both recognition and appreciation."
-The video was apparently leaked by a member of the "We Stand With The Madison Police Department" Facebook group.
-Angry that Rhodes-Conway would not take a public stance in support of police, they accompanied it with this message: "If you know your police are doing well get out there (and) say it publicly.
-Stop kowtowing."
-After the video was leaked, Rhodes-Conway likewise came under fire from supporters of the protests, who were upset by the dissonance between her public statements and her private one.
+I was so focused on the task of addressing the concerns of our community that I didn't remember that you need and deserve both recognition and appreciation."
+The video was leaked in a Facebook group.

-Rhodes-Conway apologized for the statements made in the leaked video, saying "Black lives matter.
+Rhodes-Conway publicly apologized for the statements made in the leaked video, saying "Black lives matter.
 I believe deeply in this and yet I failed to center this in my message to the police department...
 I realize I may have done irreparable harm with my actions, and I realize too that I may have permanently lost any trust I had."
 In response to the mayor's inability to take a solid stance on the protest, a recall effort was launched in July 2020.
 However, it failed to gather enough signatures in the allotted timeframe.